CRM Software for Economic Development Organizations

 How do I save my filter?

-If you are creating a filter of client records, client activity records, or conference records, you can save your filter criteria for future use by selecting the Save button and entering a descriptive name into the adjacent Name field.
-In fact, we recommend that your naming convention reflect every selected criteria of the filter so that you and others always know exactly what data you're looking at.
+If you are creating a filter that you want to use again in the future, then you can save your filter criteria by clicking on the Save button and entering a descriptive name into the adjacent Name field.
+In fact, we recommend that your naming convention reflect every selected criteria of the filter so that you and others always know exactly what parameters and values were used to create the filter.

 Note: When you save a filter, you are not saving the listing of records that was produced as a result of generating the filter.
 Rather, you are saving the filter criteria.
 In other words, each time you run a saved filter, you could see slightly different results depending upon rolling time frames or newly-added records.